LtAirman/ChargeFieldTopics/README.md

 slotlayout84, atomBPT, and rot_widget_array.png, all of which are used in this readme file.

 * LICENSE.txt.
-Added an MIT License for the ChargeFieldTopics on 22 May 2022.
+Added an MIT License for the ChargeFieldTopics repository on 22 May 2022.
 >"This project is licensed under the terms of the MIT license."

 #### For discussion,